iterative/vscode-dvc/CONTRIBUTING.md

 ## Development Options

 There are two different ways to spin up a development environment: using an instance of Visual Studio Code or using the shell.
-Both options are equally capable, other than the full-featured debugger only being accessible in VS Code.
+Which one a contributor uses is up to individual preference, though the VS Code method has some extra features that the shell method can't replicate.

 ### VS Code development environment

 This option is generally best for developers using VS Code as an editor to develop this extension.
-It also uniquely has access to the VS Code debugger.
+It also uniquely has access to the VS Code debugger and the ability to run the extension with VS Code Stable edition.

 - Open the monorepo root as a project in VS Code